Skip to main content

 Here,

 • 'https://v2.archive.subsquid.io/network/solana-mainnet' is the address for the public SQD Network gateway for Solana mainnet.
 The only other Solana-compatible dataset currently available is Eclipse Testnet, with the gateway at 'https://v2.archive.subsquid.io/network/eclipse-testnet'.
-Many other networks are available on EVM and Substrate - see SQD Networks reference pages.
+Many other networks are available on EVM and Substrate - see the exhaustive public networks list.

 • 'process.env.SOLANA_NODE' is an environment variable pointing at a public RPC endpoint we chose to use in this example.
 When an endpoint is available, the processor will begin ingesting data from it once it reaches the highest block available within SQD Network.